-reasonable cause to believe that his conduct was unlawful is, in the unless otherwise directed by the court. absence of fraud, sufficient for the purposes of the M&A, unless a question of law is involved.
+honestly and in good faith with a view to HL's best interests and, in the case of criminal proceedings, the person had no reasonable cause to believe that his or her conduct was unlawful.
+The decision of the directors as to whether the person acted honestly and in good faith and with a view to believe that his conduct was unlawful is, in the absence of fraud, otherwise directed by the court. sufficient for the purposes of the M&A, unless a question of law is involved.
 The termination of any proceedings by any judgment, order, settlement, conviction or the entering of a nolle prosequi does not, by itself, create a presumption that the person did not act honestly and in good faith and with a view to HL's best interests or that the person had reasonable cause to believe that his or her conduct was unlawful.

-HL's M&A provides that, subject to certain limitations, HL shall Parent's M&A provides that, subject to certain limitations and so far as may indemnify its directors and officers against all expenses, including legal be permitted by the Irish Companies Act, each director and officer shall be fees, and against all judgments, fines and amounts paid in settlement entitled to be indemnified by Parent against all costs and expenses incurred and reasonably incurred in connection with legal, administrative or in the execution and discharge of his or her duties, including any liability investigative proceedings.
-Such indemnity only applies if the person incurred in defending any proceedings relating to his or her office where acted honestly and in good faith with a view to HL's best interests and, judgment is given in his or her favor or the proceedings disposed of without in the case of criminal proceedings, the person had no reasonable cause any finding against him or her.
-It is expected that Parent will purchase and to believe that his or her conduct was unlawful.
-The decision of the maintain directors and officers insurance on behalf of its directors, secretary directors as to whether the person acted honestly and in good faith and and employees.
-A director shall not be indemnified in respect of any claim with a view to HL's best interests and as to whether the person had no where he or she has been adjudged to be liable for fraud or dishonesty, of the following:
+HL's M&A provides that, subject to certain limitations, HL shall Parent's M&A provides that, subject to certain limitations and so far as may be indemnify its directors and officers against all expenses, including legal permitted by the Irish Companies Act, each director and officer shall be fees, and against all judgments, fines and amounts paid in settlement and entitled to be indemnified by Parent against all costs and expenses incurred in reasonably incurred in connection with legal, administrative or the execution and discharge of his or her duties, including any liability incurred investigative proceedings.
+Such indemnity only applies if the person acted in defending any proceedings relating to his or her office where judgment is given in his or her favor or the proceedings disposed of without any finding against him or her.
+It is expected that Parent will purchase and maintain directors and officers insurance on behalf of its directors, secretary and employees.
+A director shall not be indemnified in respect of any claim where to HL's best interests and as to whether the person had no reasonable cause he or she has been adjudged to be liable for fraud or dishonesty, unless